Skip to Main Content

 Featured

-Citi personal loans come with perks like fast funding, no fees, and a discount for existing account holders who meet certain requirements.
+Citi offers no-fee personal loans with perks like fast funding and potential discounts for eligible account holders.
 But Citibank personal loans aren’t the right fit for everyone.
 Even if you have a Citi account, you might find that another lender offers a lower rate or more loan options.
-We’ll cover all the details you need to make an informed decision about Citibank personal loans.
+We’ll cover what you need to know to make an informed decision, especially if you're not currently a customer.

 Citibank